 November 26, 2018

-The University of Northern Colorado is hosting fall commencement ceremonies Friday, Dec.
+The University of Northern Colorado hosted fall commencement ceremonies Friday, Dec.
 7, and Saturday, Dec.
 8, in the Bank of Colorado Arena in Butler-Hancock Athletic Center, south of the intersection of 14th Avenue and 20th Street.

 Graduate School Ceremony

-The Graduate School ceremony will start at 7 p.m.
+The Graduate School ceremony started at 7 p.m.
 Friday, Dec.
-7, with doors opening at 6 p.m., and about 300 candidates are scheduled to receive their master's, doctoral and specialist degrees.
+7, with doors opening at 6 p.m., and about 300 candidates received their master's, doctoral and specialist degrees.

-The student speaker is Marianna Lucero, who is the daughter of a Mexican immigrant and a first-generation college student.
+The student speaker was Marianna Lucero, who is the daughter of a Mexican immigrant and a first-generation college student.
 She is holds a BFA in Theatre, Film and Television and a Graduate Teacher Education Master's Degree in Urban Community Teaching from the University of Colorado Denver.
-She is graduating from UNC with her Masters of Arts in Theatre Education.
+She graduated from UNC with her Masters of Arts in Theatre Education.

-About 600 undergraduates are scheduled to receive their degrees during two ceremonies on Saturday, Dec.
+About 600 undergraduates received their degrees during two ceremonies on Saturday, Dec.
 8, with doors opening one-hour prior:

-- Starting at 9 a.m.: Ceremony for the College of Education and Behavioral Sciences, College of Humanities and Social Sciences and University College.
+- 9 a.m.: Ceremony for the College of Education and Behavioral Sciences, College of Humanities and Social Sciences and University College.

-- Starting at 12:30 p.m.: Ceremony for the Monfort College of Business, College of Natural and Health Sciences and College of Performing and Visual Arts.
+- 12:30 p.m.: Ceremony for the Monfort College of Business, College of Natural and Health Sciences and College of Performing and Visual Arts.

-All ceremonies will be broadcast live online.
+All ceremonies were broadcasted live online.
 Go to unco.edu/commencement/webcast.asp for instructions about the live video feed.

 About UNC's Fall 2018 Graduating Class: